k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Barkskin/Stoneskin spells incorrectly bypass silver restriction for demons and vampires
 - Fix: Barkskin/Stoneskin sear damage not suppressed for player
+- Fix: monster steed grab not released when rider flees